Who can apply?

 - The Queen Victoria Museum and Art Gallery

-The Theatre Royal Management Board may apply to Arts Tasmania’s competitive programs for support towards its artistic program.
+The Theatre Royal Management Board may apply to Arts Tasmania’s programs for support towards its artistic program.

 Please contact Arts Tasmania if you are unsure if you are eligible for funding.